 What are Google’s new link attributes?

 Google introduced the nofollow attribute almost 15 years ago.
-It was added as a method to help fight comment spam and evolved to become one of Google’s recommended practices for tagging sponsored or advertising related links.
+It was added to help fight comment spam and became one of Google’s recommended practices for tagging sponsored or advertising-related links.
 The web has undergone quite an evolution since no follow began in 2005.
 Do you have any questions?
 Get more information about our SEO Company to find out how we can best help you.

-Google has added two new link attributes to provide webmasters and marketers with additional ways to identify the nature of particular links.
+Google has added two new link attributes to provide web admins and marketers with additional ways to identify the nature of particular links.

-Use the rel=”sponsored” attribute on links that are on your site that are created as part of sponsorships, advertisements, or other compensation agreements.
+Use the rel=” sponsored” attribute on links on your site created as part of sponsorships, advertisements, or other compensation agreements.
 This is particularly important to bloggers and influencers who regularly participate in marketing campaigns.

 UGC stands for user-generated content.
-You should use the UGC attribute for links within user-generated content such as forum and comment posts.
+Using the UGC attribute for links within user-generated content such as forum and comment posts would be best.

-All the link attributes, whether nofollow, sponsored, or UGC is treated as which links to consider or exclude within the search engine results pages.
-The Google algorithms will use these hens along with other signals as a way to better understand how to analyze and use the links within their systems appropriately.
+All the link attributes, whether nofollow, sponsored, or UGC, is treated as links to consider or exclude within the search engine results pages.
+The Google algorithms will use these hens and other signals to understand better how to analyze and use the links within their systems appropriately.

 Why the sudden change?
-In the past, nofollow links were completely ignored.
+In the past, nofollow links were ignored entirely.
 Google has since determined that links contain valuable information that can help them improve search, such as how the words within links describe the content they point to.
-Google has decided that by looking at all the links, they run into they can improve their understanding of unnatural linking patterns.
-By using the hint model, they aren’t losing this critical information and still allow webmasters and site owners to indicate that certainly shouldn’t be given the weight of the first party endorsement.
+Google has decided that by looking at all the links, they run into, they can improve their understanding of unnatural linking patterns.
+Using the hint model, they aren’t losing this critical information and still allow web admins and site owners to indicate that they certainly shouldn’t be given the weight of the first-party endorsement.

 FAQ Regarding the Changes to Link Attributes